 Study of the patterns of Proverbs, Job, Ecclesiastes, some of the Psalms, compared with the wisdom literature of other ancient peoples.

 THL 505.
 History of Biblical Interpretation.
 3 credits.

 A wide-ranging historical examination of the ways in which individuals and communities have understood and appropriated the texts of the Bible.
 Specific topics include theologies of Scripture, inner-biblical interpretation, early Jewish and Christian exegesis, medieval interpretation, and the study of the Bible during the Renaissance, Reformation(s), scientific revolution, and the modern period.
-P: THL 100 and 200-level Scripture course and Jr. stdg.
+P: 200-level Scripture course and Soph. stdg.

 THL 507.
 The Gospel of Matthew.
 3 credits.
 OD

 A study of the theological vision of the text of this gospel, using all available methods and resources: redaction criticism, composition criticism, narrative criticism, etc.